What is the Outdoor Leadership Program?

 - Assist with at least 1 other COLP Program

 - Attend monthly Leader Meeting (see calendar for dates TBA)

 If you want to do it for college credit: You commit to 45 Hours of Leadership per credit.
 This includes the above, with the remainder of the leadership experience selected from a menu of choices that include the SELC Leadership Class or Leadership Retreat, service learning experiences with area outdoor programs like The Outdoor Campus West, serving as a Teaching Assistant for an Outdoor Education Outdoor Technical Skills class, or additional program experience helping with COLP programs, planning an additional COLP program, supervising the indoor rock wall, or helping with the outdoor gear rental center.

 Interested in being a Rock Wall Supervisor?

-In addition to attending a COLP Leader Training, also completes a Climbing Wall Instructor (CWI) Training (20 hours over several weeks).
+In addition to attending a COLP Leader Training, also complete a Climbing Wall Instructor (CWI) Training (20 hours over several weeks).
 In 2019, will be able to earn the Professional Climbing Instructor Association CWI certification.
 Note: A few CRUX club leaders may earn the Bouldering Supervisor, which only requires a 2 hour training.